fryerlab/aducanumab/README.md

 ## Raw Data
 The raw data is available to download from the Sequence Read Archive (SRA) under [PRJNA1026618](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA1026618).
-1. Obtain the run accessions of the samples you want to download.
-We have already created run accession lists (SraAccList.txt), metadata, and biosample attributes files available in the **scRNA/refs** folder and **bulkRNA/refs** folder.
+1. Obtain the run accessions of the samples you want to download. **scRNA/refs/scRNA_SRA_metadata.tsv** and **bulkRNA/refs/bulkRNA_SRA_metadata.tsv** contain SRA run accessions, metadata, and biosample attributes.
 2. Install SRA Toolkit from https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit
-3. After SRA Toolkit is installed, run the commands below to download the raw FASTQ files.
+3. After SRA Toolkit is installed, run pre-fetch and fastq-dump to download the FASTQ files.
+An example is shown below.
    ```
    prefetch SRR123456
    fastq-dump SRR123456.sra